Ninjapenguin16/USNTracker/README.md

 It should be able to compile with any Windows C compiler as long as Unicode support is enabled.
 On GCC this is done with the -municode flag

+## Program Options
+-b            | Enable the blacklist\
+-w            | Enable the whitelist\
+-f            | Specify a custom parent folder, default is C:\ (Cannot be outside the C: Drive for now)\
+-h or --help  | Display the program options shown here